-Concerns should be reported without delay (within an hour) directly to the DSL.
+Concerns should be reported without delay (ideally within two hours) directly to the DSL.

 There are likely to be tensions and anxieties for any member of staff who notes signs and indicators that suggest a colleague poses a concern.
 HRP will support any member of staff or volunteer if they do so appropriately, in good faith and in a timely fashion.